Web Scraping With jQuery: A Complete Tutorial

 field stores the original HTML content.
 If you wanted to retrieve more data from it, you could now do it without having to crawl the entire website again.

-One of the best ways to retrieve the data of interest from an HTML document is through jQuery regex.
+One of the best ways to retrieve your target data from an HTML document is through jQuery regex.
 A regex, or regular expression, is a sequence of characters that defines a text search pattern.

-element containing the price wouldn't have a unique CSS class, extracting this info might become challenging.
-You can achieve this by using regex in jQuery as below:
+element containing the price doesn't have a unique CSS class, extracting this info might turn challenging.

 const prices = new Set();